throb-goblin/trust-deed-review/README.md

 # Trust Deed Review

-This repository contains the knowledge and instruction assets for a no-action Custom GPT that reviews Australian trust deeds and company reports, extracts clause-backed trust facts, and prepares a Markdown trust review checklist for practitioner review.
+This repository contains the knowledge and instruction assets for a Custom GPT that reviews Australian trust deeds and company reports, extracts clause-backed trust facts, and prepares a Markdown trust review checklist for accountant or legal practitioner review.

 It does not call external endpoints and does not generate final Word minute templates.
 Matter-specific trust deeds and company reports should be uploaded only in the relevant GPT chat, not committed to this repository or uploaded as GPT Knowledge.